Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 I have provided you with filtered `.sam` files.
 Using the `-f 4` FLAG, I filtered out all of the unmapped reads.
 Using `-q 25` MAPQ, I filtered out all the reads with a mapping quality score < 25.
-I have also run a tool that removes PCR and optical duplicated reads, which do not add information (why?).
+I have also run a tool that removes PCR and optical duplicated reads, which do not add information.
+Why do duplicates not add information?

 Open [UF703_f4_q25_dedup.sam](https://github.com/Kelzor/Introductory-ancient-DNA-practical/blob/main/aDNA%20Data%20Analysis%20I/3.sam_files/UF703_f4_q25_sortc_markdup.sam)